BartolHrg/VB.C-CPP/README.md

 # VB.C
 ## Visual Basic-like syntax for C

-The whole project is just a single header file with bunc of macros.
+The whole project is just a single header file with a bunch of macros.
 Do you want to declare a function pointer, well then `DECLARE(FUNCTION_POINTER( fp OF (args) ) AS return_type )`

 ---